-Trials were conducted from 2013 to 2015 in co-operation with SARDA Ag Research and AAFC to evaluate the effects of TE on first year production red clover seed yields located in the Peace River Region of Alberta.
-In 2017, an additional study at one location was conducted to compare the applications of TE, chlormequat chloride (CCC) and TE+CCC on red clover seed yields applied at stem elongation stage.
+Trials were conducted from 2013 to 2015 in co-operation with SARDA and AAFC to evaluate the effects of TE on first year production red clover seed yields located in the Peace River Region of Alberta.
+In 2017, an additional trial was conducted to compare the applications of TE, CCC (chlormequat chloride) and TE+CCC on red clover seed yields applied at stem elongation stage.